lordmilko/PrtgXml/README.md

 All tags supported by *EXE/Script Advanced* sensors are supported by *PrtgAPI.CustomSensors*.
 For a list of tags that can be used in EXE/Script Advanced sensors, please see the [documentation on writing Custom Sensors](https://prtg.paessler.com/api.htm?tabid=7)

-To import PrtgAPI.CustomSensors, run `Import-Module C:\path\to\PrtgAPI.CustomSensors`.
-If PrtgAPI.CustomSensors is on your PSModulePath, you can simply run `Import-Module PrtgAPI.CustomSensors`
+To import *PrtgAPI.CustomSensors*, run `Import-Module C:\path\to\PrtgAPI.CustomSensors`.
+If *PrtgAPI.CustomSensors* is on your PSModulePath, you can simply run `Import-Module PrtgAPI.CustomSensors`

 ## Installation